xychcz/S3Fit/README.md

 ## Future updating
 - Add ISM dust and synchrotron models (you may also add them or other models by yourself following the [advanced usage](https://github.com/xychcz/S3Fit/blob/main/manuals/advanced_usage.md) manual).
-- Add iron pseudo continuum templates and Balmer continuum of type-1 AGN.
+- Add iron pseudo continuum templates and Balmer continuum of type-1 AGN (supported in v2.3).
-- Test support for absorption lines.
+- Absorption lines (supported in v2.3).

 ## Citation
 If you would like to use S<sup>3</sup>Fit, please cite with the following BibTeX code: